 We were incorporated in Delaware in July 2004.
-Unless expressly indicated or the context requires otherwise, the terms "facebook," "company, "we," "us," and "our" in this prospectus refer to Facebook, Inc., a Delaware corporation, and, where appropriate, its wholly-owned subsidiaries.
+Unless expressly indicated or the context requires otherwise, the terms "Facebook," "company," "we," "us," and "our" in this prospectus refer to Facebook, Inc., a Delaware corporation, and, where appropriate, its whollyowned subsidiaries.
 The term "Facebook" may also refer to our products, regardless of the manner in which they are accessed.
-Our principal executive offices are located a 1601 Willow Road, Menlo Park, California 94025, and our telephone number is (650) 308-7300.
+Our principal executive offices are located at 1601 Willow Road, Menlo Park, California 94025, and our telephone number is (650) 308-7300.
 Our website address is www.facebook.com.
 The information on or that can be accessed through our website is not part of this prospectus.

-facebook, the Facebook logo, FB, the Like Button, f8, and our other registered or common law trademarks, service marks, or trade name appearing in this prospectus are the property of Facebook, Inc. Other trademarks, service marks, or trade names appearing in this prospectus are the property of their respective owners.
+Facebook, the Facebook logo, FB, the Like Button, f8, and our other registered or common law trademarks, service marks, or trade names appearing in this prospectus are the property of Facebook, Inc. Other trademarks, service marks, or trade names appearing in this prospectus are the property of their respective owners.

-THE OFFERING

-Class A common stock offered

-By us shares

-By the selling stockholders shares

-Total shares

-Class A common stock to be outstanding after our initial public offering

-Class B common stock to be outstanding after our initial public offering

-Total Class A and Class B common stock to be outstanding after our initial public offering

-Over-allotment option of Class A common stock offered by us and the selling stockholders

-Use of proceeds

-We estimate that our net proceeds from the sale of the Class A common stock that we are offering will be approximately \$\\$\\$\\$ billion, assuming an initial public offering price of \$\\$\\$\\$\ per share, which is the midpoint of the price range on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+THE OFFERING Class A common stock offered By us shares By the selling stockholders shares Total shares Class A common stock to be outstanding after our initial public offering shares Class B common stock to be outstanding after our initial public offering shares Total Class A and Class B common stock to be outstanding after our initial public offering shares Over-allotment option of Class A common stock offered by us and the selling stockholders shares Use of proceeds We estimate that our net proceeds from the sale of the Class A common stock that we are offering will be approximately \$ billion, assuming an initial public offering price of \$ per share, which is the midpoint of the price range on the cover page of and estimated offering expenses payable by us.